Assertions

 Assert::nan ($value, ?string $description=null)

 $value must be Not a Number.
-Use only the Assert::nan() for NAN testing.
-NAN value is very specific and assertions Assert::same() or Assert::equal() can behave unpredictably.
+For testing NAN values, use exclusively Assert::nan().
+The NAN value is very specific, and assertions like Assert::same() or Assert::equal() may behave unexpectedly.

 Assert::count ($count, Countable|array $value, ?string $description=null)